Tax Management India. Com

 X X X X Extracts X X X X

-..... about his affairs, will have been able to set out fully why he considers that section 28 does not apply.
+..... his affairs, will have been able to set out fully why he considers that section 28 does not apply.
 If the tribunal follows the course that Parliament has defined and decides not to extend that course I do not think that by reason of that circumstances alone it should be held that they have acted unfairly.
 I would dismiss the appeal.
 LORD GUEST.-My Lords, I have had the advantage of reading the speech of my noble and learned friend Lord Donovan, with which I agree.
 I have only a few observations of my own to make.
 Where a question arises as to whether the principles of natural justice should be followed in any particular case it is important, in my view, that the principles upon which this question is to be decided should be reasonably clear and definite.
 Inferior tribunals should be in a position to know whether, in any particular case, they were called on to apply the principles of natural justice and to what extent those principles should be followed.
 It would be unsatisfactory if cases where statutory tribunals had been set up were to be decided ex post facto upon some uncertain basis.
-It is reasonably clear on the authorities that where .....
+It is reasonably clear on the authorities that where a statutory tribunal has been set up .....

 X X X X Extracts X X X X